adomiter/originVisualizations/README.md

     + Then, we set the application title to Origin Effective Rent Dashboard.
     + Nest, we created a sidebar panel with a dropdown menu and slider.
 The dropdown menu allows the user to choose from the following choices: Number of Properties, Mean Current Effective Rent, Year over Year Effective Rent Growth Rate, and Predicted Five Year Average Effective Rent Growth Rate.
     + Within the UI, the choropleth map is shown to the right of the sidebar panel.
-  - Thirdly, we define the server logic required to draw the map.
+  - Third, we define the server logic required to draw the map.
     + Modify the data displayed using the input choice
     + Modify the legend using the input choice
     + Create the desired map  (note that lines separating polygons are toggled off as requested by target users)